PROPOSED CHANGE TO CLUB LOGO

 The current and proposed logos are shown below.

-Statement from the Subcommittee
+Statement from the Media Sub-committee

 The origins of the current ETT Breed Club logo are unclear.
 It is thought that it may have been based on a drawing of a piece of silver ETT jewellery and that it was adopted around the time when the breed name changed in 1963.
 No original artwork is known to exist and as time has passed the quality of the logo has fallen off as applications of it have been based on Xerox copies, photocopies of photocopies etc. This has reached the point where it is becoming increasingly difficult, even for many ETT owners, to actually identify the dog on the logo as an ETT.
 There are technical constraints in that the current logo cannot be ‘blown up’ to poster sizes for promotional boards and display panels without losing much of the limited detail it actually has.
 The current image is also of insufficient quality to allow it to be reproduced through digital technology.